Earth Hour 2023: SANY Accentuates Electrification Development, Promoting Hydrogen Roadmap to Build Green Future

-BEIJING, March 24, 2023 /PRNewswire/--Millions of people worldwide will switch off for Earth Hour on March 25 to join one of the world's largest movements for environmental protection.
+BEIJING, March 25, 2023 /PRNewswire/ -- Millions of people worldwide will switch off for Earth Hour on March 25 to join one of the world's largest movements for environmental protection.
 SANY Group ("SANY"), a world-leading heavy machinery manufacturer, is addressing the global climate challenges and its commitment to the planet through advancing electrification development, through the promotion of a hydrogen energy utilization roadmap.

 The climate crisis has catalyzed the global transition to clean and new energy.
 Though electric vehicles are becoming mainstream, energy transformation is still bounded by environmentally unfriendly fossil fuels.
 To free itself from this dependency, SANY is paving new paths through scientific research.